dotmpe/angular-socket-io-seed/ReadMe.rst

       - Looking at passport module for authentication, tumblr module.

 Fork: mongoose_demo
-  Merged master of both projects, this branch runs the mongoose demo project and has no angular;
+  Merged in mongoose-demo seed.
+  Working to rewrite to bookshelfjs

-  but it does have a working Passport implementation.
+  Mongoos-demo seed had originally no angular; but does have a working Passport implementation.
-  Bower and angular are working, but need to plan rewriting routing/templates.
-  Not sure how far to take a single ng-app yet.

-  Also may want to check out backbone with ng separately.
+  May want to check out backbone with ng separately.
-  And/or on another branch replace mongoose with sqlite3.

   Since everyone talks about backbone and angular separately and exclusively, I'm probably better off hacking express+socketio+sqlite3 for now to get my